fingerprintjs/fingerprintjs-android/README.md

 Lightweight library for device identification and fingerprinting.

-Fully written in Kotlin.
-100% Crash-free.
+Fully written in Kotlin. **100% Crash-free**.

-Creates a user identifier from all available platform signals.
+Creates a device identifier from all available platform signals.

 The identifier is fully stateless and will remain the same after reinstalling or clearing application data.